What is Aquascaping?

 - Java Fern Plant

-Java fern is one of the unique and easy to care plant.
+Java fern is a classic aquarium easy to care plant.
 It does not require much fertilizer and lighting.
 Java fern does not need substrate to grow, can be attached to rocks or driftwood, and thrive well.

 - Mosses For Aquarium